Naha873/WeatherApp/README.md

 - [ ] Weather conditions for each hour (e.g., sunny, cloudy, rainy).
 - [ ] The forecast data should be presented in a clear and concise manner.
 - [ ] The app should handle any errors in retrieving the forecast data.

+## Project Management

+### **Agile Development Methodology**
+As I aim to have an iterative approach to adding features to the app, I will be using an agile development methodology.
+This approach allows for continuous improvement and adaptation based on user feedback and evolving needs.
+I will use the Scrum framework and work in sprints.
+[UPDATE WHEN COMPLETE]

+### **Project management Tool - GitHub Projects**

+To effectively manage the project, I used a Kanban methodology using GitHub Projects.
+This visual workflow, with columns for 'Backlog,' 'Ready,' 'In Progress,' 'In Review,' and 'Done,' provided a dynamic overview of the project's status.
+By moving tasks across these columns, I could maintain a constant awareness of the project's workload, track progress, and ensure timely completion.
+I also linked these tasks to corresponding Git branches which means that there was seamless integration and clear traceability between project management and the code development.

+### **Project Labels**

+To enhance clarity for future project contributors, I've implemented a labelling system for all tickets/issues.
+While some default GitHub labels are used, I've introduced custom labels for better readability.
+- **Priority Labels**: Instead of relying on potentially confusing Kanban board conventions, I've implemented clear labels: "Low," "Medium," and "High."
+This provides unambiguous prioritisation guidance.
+- **Time/Effort Labels**: To replace the less intuitive default GitHub labels (e.g., 's', 'xs'), I've introduced a 1-4 scale.
+'1' represents the least effort, while '4' signifies tasks requiring significant effort and potential breakdown into smaller sub-tasks.

+This labelling system improves overall project transparency.
+By easily identifying each issue's type (e.g., feature, documentation, bug), priority level, and estimated effort, contributors can quickly understand and effectively manage their workload.

+### **Ticket Template**

+To ensure consistency and clarity across all issues, I created ticket templates for features, bugs, and administrative tasks.
+These templates incorporate essential fields such as title, description, steps to reproduce (for bugs), acceptance criteria, and priority.
+This standardised format enhances issue clarity, enabling developers, testers, and stakeholders to quickly grasp the issue's context and requirements.